 Regardless, I ONLY put things on this page that I really truly like and use myself, and you may see a lot of in my blog.

 Garmin Forerunner 620 came out, doing ALL SORTS of new data tricks, I just had have it!
 It's super expensive, but considering I use a Garmin practically every day, it's worth it to me.
 If you like gadgets and numbers, this watch is so fun to have!
 Not only does it tell you the usual pace, distance, etc., it now shows ground contact time, vertical oscillation, VO2 max, and projected race times.
-It has a built-in accelerometer, so you don't need a foot pod to use it indoors, but that's not true.
+From Garmin's description, I was led to believe that you don't need a foot pod to use it indoors, but that's not true.
 A foot pod is still needed, unfortunately.